 Type: The Gentry Changelings: Erin Lamothe, Othello, Form, Bat, Glow, Horus, Aurora(?)

-Virtue: Justice.
-The Mistress is fair.
+Virtue: Just (The Mistress is fair.
 If you earn something, she will give it to you.
-If she gives you something, you know you've earned it.
-Vice: Pride.
-The Mistress is perfect.
+If she gives you something, you know you've earned it.)
+Vice: Arrogant & Cruel (The Mistress is perfect.
 Her servants are perfect.
 Her castle is perfect.
-And if not, she will make it perfect.
+And if not, she will make it perfect.)

 Story: He was in a long, ornate corridor, stretching down into darkness.
 Nothing was lit, here, no lamps, just the occasional candle, and a strange sort of half-twilight that suffused everything.
 There were statues and columns going all the way down, small busts, delicate horses, elegant women.
 In between each of these was a large, full length mirror, each with an ornate golden frame.
 But there was something wrong with the reflections, for they didn’t seem to reflect the hall.
 They were obviously reflecting something in this castle, for the look of the surroundings was the same, but the room was larger, and there were stairs.